Solar eclipse of August 21, 2017: Other eclipses over the United States

 The August 2017 eclipse was the first with a path of totality crossing the Pacific and Atlantic coasts of the U.S. since the solar eclipse of 1918.
 Also, its path of totality made landfall exclusively within the United States, making it the first such eclipse since the country's declaration of independence in 1776.
 Prior to this, the path of totality of the eclipse of June 13, 1257, was the last to make landfall exclusively on lands currently part of the United States.

-The path of the solar eclipse of April 8, 2024 crossed the path of the 2017 eclipse, with the intersection in southern Illinois in Makanda Township at Cedar Lake, just south of Carbondale.
+The path of the solar eclipse of April 8, 2024 crossed the path of the August 2017 eclipse, with the intersection occurring in southern Illinois in Makanda Township at Cedar Lake, just south of Carbondale.
 An area of about 9,000 sqmi, including the cities of Makanda, Carbondale, Cape Girardeau, Missouri, and Paducah, Kentucky, thus experienced two total solar eclipses within a span of less than seven years.
+This occurrence is considered to be unusual, since the average interval for any given spot on Earth observing a total solar eclipse is about once every 375 years.

-The solar eclipse of August 12, 2045, will have a very similar path of totality over the U.S. to the 2017 eclipse: about 400 km (250 mi) to the southwest, also crossing the Pacific and Atlantic coasts of the country; however, totality will be more than twice as long, and it will be seen not only in the United States.
-It will be seen in the Americas.
+The solar eclipse of August 12, 2045, will have a very similar path of totality over the U.S. to that of the 2017 eclipse: about 400 km (250 mi) to the southwest, also crossing the Pacific and Atlantic coasts of the country; however, totality will be more than twice as long, and it will be seen in other countries besides the United States.